9 Lesser-Known Classic Retro Maze Games

 Overhead maze games

 This is just what it sounds like.
 As a player you have an overhead view of most/all of a maze playing board that your character does not have (because they are in the maze).
+As a player the maze is not difficult to solve/move through because you can see it from overhead.
+But, it would not be a game if there were not challenges.

 Examples of this include the aforementioned Mouse in the Maze (1959) and Gotcha as well as these important games:

 Tank Battalion (1980) - the first game that combined the popular tank video game theme with the overhead maze view.
 Gameplay involves the player destroying 20 tanks per level that are trying to destroy the players base.
 You can also use your tank to change the mazes by blowing up a wall.
+I definitely played this as a kid.

 Dig Dug (1982) - One of the top grossing games when it was released, it started a fad of “digging games’ based off of it’s gameplay.
 The player must dig his way thru the board and defeat all his enemies to move to the next board.
 Digging around the board essentially creates a maze that can be used by the other characters.
 Personally I love to play this game and will never pass it by if I see it.
+As I wrote this I found an emulator and played a few rounds.
+Still fun to play today.

 Maze Chase Games